sena-00/bandit/README.md

 ~~~
 The script that is been run via cron executes everything in the folder `/var/spool/$myname/foo` and then deletes it.
 The *if* statement checks if the script is being run by bandit23.
 All we have to do, is to create a script to fetch us the password, since any script running in the folder `var/spool/$myname/foo` will be executed.
+Lets begin by creating a folder in /tmp/ and creating our script to fetch the password.